zliu41/CIPs/CIP-plutus-modules/README.md

 become *sufficiently* expensive per byte as the total size of reference scripts grows; they do not need to grow without bound.
 So there is scope for rethinking here.

+Some of the variations in this CIP require a traversal of all the script code in a transaction to adjust module references before execution.
+This should be reflected by a component in the transaction fee linear in the total size of scripts.

 ### Verification